 Baptism.
-Developments in baptism in the first 800 years, Gelasianum, Ordo Romanus XI and the
+Developments in baptism in the first 800 years, Gelasianum, Ordo Romanus XI and the process during Lent which culminated on Holy Saturday.
+Baptism in the 14th century.

 - Assignment 6 is due. - Assignment 7 distributed: Baptism in the Old Gelasian sacramentary and in the Bobbio missal.
 Baptism in Metz and Benevento.